hgedia/blog.nil.foundation-hg/_posts/2021-10-25-crypto3-cryptography-suite.md

 To minimize complexities induced by such a toolchain usage, we decided to:
 - Design the suite architecture from the scratch to keep the API clean out of backward compatibility.
-- Design the API to be very similar to STL (hashing example: [https://crypto3.nil.foundation/projects/crypto3/df/d2e/hashes_usage_manual.html](https://crypto3.nil.foundation/projects/crypto3/df/d2e/hashes_usage_manual.html).
+- Design the API to be very similar to STL ([hashing example](https://crypto3.nil.foundation/projects/crypto3/df/d2e/hashes_usage_manual.html).
 We even had a special Boost-dedicated version, intended to be proposed to Boost and then to standartization commitee (WG21) one day ([https://github.com/nilfoundation/boost-crypto3](https://github.com/nilfoundation/boost-crypto3)), so in case it gets accepted it would be possible to do basic cryptography (we hadn't proposed more advanced modules to the WG21) with STL right out of the box.
   > That is how would an Boost/STL-enabled AES-128 encryption look like:
   >
   >     #include <boost/crypto3/block/aes.hpp>